PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 # Suppressing DUO

 DUO enhances security.
 It can also be annoying and disruptive.
 Here are two approaches to suppressing DUO.
 We recommend using the first approach below due to its simplicity.
+Note that by "suppressing" we mean minimizing as opposed to eliminating.
+You will still need to Duo authenticate but much less so.

 ## I. The VPN approach